snknitin/manga-downloader-pdf/README.md

 Improved version for python3 version of code forked from [here](https://github.com/filipefilardi/manga-downloader-pdf)

-This code create pdf volumes for chapters that you find online.
+This code create pdf volumes for chapters that you find online on mangafox.

 The crawler script will download all volumes available in Manga Fox from a choosen manga for ([example](http://fanfox.net/manga/liar_game_roots_of_a/)) and convert each volume in pdf.